A Destiny Moment

 In a hush hush final performance Tuesday night, lucky locals that got the word were able to party with a great band at the Palapa Bar... it was up close, personal, totally off the hook and perhaps the best night out on the island I have ever had!

 Nicest guys you’ll ever meet… they loooved Ambergris Caye and were LOVED RIGHT BACK! – Denise Hansen

 I started this write up with my friend’s quote as I thought it was very fitting.

 Events leading up to the concert were pretty funny too.
 Half the island was keeping it a secret and talking “mystery performance” at the Palapa bar and then suddenly I got what I am assuming was a group text saying something along the lines of – Abracadabra 6:00 pm tonight at Palapa.
 See you there….
-Even funnier that I never saw the person who outed the band and sent the text about the concert – though it was so crowded I could have easily missed them.
-Not always easy to keep a secret on this island 😀
+Even funnier is that I never saw the person who sent the text about the concert – although it was so crowded I could have easily missed them.
+It’s not always easy to keep a secret on this island 😀

 No sooner did we get upstairs and Cowboy decided to buy a bottle of Crown Royal and christen the new bar that he was standing behind.
 Let the party begin.

 Of course that led to a few more friends coming up, then the band came upstairs for a less crowded place to eat their meal in peace before the show.
 Next came a private bouncer – downstairs was busier than a one-toothed man in a corn-on-the-cob eating contest and they did not want the crowd upstairs since it is not officially open to the public yet.

 It was not long before I started getting Fb messenges from a few friends I had planned to meet, asking if I was in the crowd and how to by-pass the bouncer to come and see me once they found out where I was 🙂